kingdonb/link-checker-gpt/README.md

 However, it doesn't work.
 So make sure if you are running this more than one time, you always run at least `make clean-cache` between separate executions.

+TODO: We will remove the cache reuse, it should always be invalidated unless it can be proven to still be valid.
+It's not needed except for one-time use.